craig-davis/php-method-overloading/README.md

     ->addItem('A candybar', 1.53);
 ```

-Delegates correctly to implementation for each parameter signature.
+Delegates correctly to an implementation for each parameter signature.

 ```php
 public function addItem(...$args);